Learn about the data you can find in the Tidio analytics panel. See how your business can benefit from understanding the metrics.

 - There are no new messages in the conversation for 3 hours (the chat will not disappear from the Open conversations section in the Tidio panel, you'll need to close it manually)

 The conversations data in the analytics section will be updated when an operator clicks a button to leave a conversation or 3 hours have passed from the last human message.

 The conversations tab in the Analytics section allows you to check aggregated data about the conversations your business had with its customers.
 You'll see there seven metrics:

 A total number of conversations you had.
-Sum of conversations started by visitors and operators.
+The sum of conversations started by visitors and operators.

 Conversations started by visitors and haven't received a reply from an operator within 3 hours.
-If the operator responds later than 3 hours, his message will be counted as a new conversation.
+If the operator responds after 3 hours, his message will be counted as a new conversation.